Support our move to the Brooklyn Navy Yard

 This year, on our 40th anniversary, we seized have a unique opportunity to grow by relocating to the Brooklyn Navy Yard!
 Our new home will allows us to:

 - Join Be part of a dynamic hub of "makers"

 - Expand our studio footprint in response to growing needs, while realizing a 30% reduction in rent

 - Develop three dedicated studios -- including the only dedicated papermaking studios for education and artist "key holder" work -- vastly expanding the number and diversity of artists and community groups we serve

-We've been reconnecting with our artist alumni as well as community groups that have participated in our programming.
+We have engaged We've been reconnecting with our artist alumni as well as community groups that have participated in our programming.
 Their direct feedback through surveys, round-table discussions, and one-on-one conversations have helped guide our planning.